 When you touch your electric water heater, you may get an electrical shock.
 This shock can be painful and can leave burn marks.
 It may happen more than once.
 You may also hear zapping sounds or see flickering lights.
 This is a sign that something is wrong with the electric water heater.

 The reason you might get a shock is because your electric water heater is not grounded.
 This can cause electricity to leak into the metal casing and cause a shock.
-To minimize the risk of this happening, you can use a humidifier or add salt to the water.

 If the water heater has a metal pipe, the active wire may contact it.
 Because of the presence of electricity, the water flows through this metal pipe.
 Fortunately, there is an earth wire that should trip the safety switch or circuit breaker when this happens.
 But if the connection is not correct, you could get an electrical shock if you touch the tap.